JefeDavis/resume/README.md

 # Resume - Jeff Davis - resume.jefedavis.dev

-This respoistory and it's companion [Resume-Operator](https://github.com/JefeDavis/Resume-Operator) serves two purposes:
+This respository and it's companion [Resume-Operator](https://github.com/JefeDavis/Resume-Operator) serves two purposes:

 * Backup of my resume for rapid deployment and development
 * Showcasing some skills while I'm at it: